6112-fa25/6112-fa25.github.io/_pages/syllabus.md

 ## Project

 The main component of this course (95% of the grade) is a project where you will build a language implementation almost entirely from scratch.
-The first two phases (which cover parsing, lexing, and interpretation) of the project will be done individually, and the rest of the project will be done in groups of 2-4.
+The first two phases (which cover parsing, lexing, and interpretation) of the project will be done individually, and the rest of the project will be done in groups of three.
 Details about the project can be found on the [Project][project] page.
 Specific instructions for each phase of the project will be released later in the class.

 ## Class